-The requirements for the Master of Arts for Teachers (English as a Second Language) degree include at least 49 credits of coursework, and intermediate-level competence in a language other than English.
-The degree can be completed within six full-time quarters, and completion within eight full-time quarters (or their part-time equivalent) is acceptable for satisfactory progress.
+The requirements for the Master of Arts for Teachers (English as a Second Language) degree include at least 44 credits of coursework, and intermediate-level competence in a language other than English.
+The degree can be completed within six full-time quarters.

 - 1 elective (Any course 400-level or above in English, Anthropology, or Linguistics, including those listed above, or any foreign language course not used to fulfill the language requirement may fulfill the elective requirement.
 An elective may also be approved from related courses in other fields.)

 - ENGL 570 (Practicum in TESL).
 The Practicum involves supervised teaching and seminar attendance.
 The instructional experience may be gained in a variety of settings.
-Most often students electing the Practicum for the first time will become Student Teachers at the ESL Center.
 Students who are granted Teaching Assistantships should elect the Practicum during their first quarter as a T.A.
 The normal requirement for ENGL 570 is two quarters, five credits each quarter.
 Students with substantial ESL teaching experience may petition for exemption from five credits of the Practicum.
 When such petitions are approved, the total number of credits for the program is reduced.